ballerina-platform/module-ballerina-websubhub/websubhub-ballerina/module.md

 ### Basic flow with WebSub

-1. The subscriber discovers from the publisher, the topic it needs to subscribe to and the hub(s) that deliver notifications on updates of the topic.
+1. The subscriber discovers (from the publisher) the topic it needs to subscribe to and the hub(s) that deliver notifications on the updates of the topic.

 2. The subscriber sends a subscription request to one or more discovered hub(s) specifying the discovered topic along with other subscription parameters such as:
-    - The callback URL to which content is expected to be delivered.
+    - The callback URL to which the content is expected to be delivered.
     - (Optional) The lease period (in seconds) the subscriber wants the subscription to stay active.
     - (Optional) A secret to use for [authenticated content distribution](https://www.w3.org/TR/websub/#signing-content).

 3. The hub sends an intent verification request to the specified callback URL.
 If the response indicates verification (by echoing a challenge specified in the request) by the subscriber, the subscription is added for the topic at the hub.

-4. The publisher notifies the hub of updates to the topic and the content to deliver is identified.
+4. The publisher notifies the hub of the updates to the topic and the content to deliver is identified.

 5. The hub delivers the identified content to the subscribers of the topic.

 #### Using Hub Client

-* **WebSub HubClient** can be used to distribute the published content among `subscriber base`.
-Current implementation is based on
-`ballerina HTTP Client`.
+* **WebSub HubClient** can be used to distribute the published content among the `subscriber base`.
+The current implementation is based on a `ballerina HTTP Client`.

 ```ballerina
     client class HubClient {